eper-io/tig/readme.md

 - We forward requests to all active pods.

+## Benchmark

+We achieved the minimum practical latency of sustained 13 ms on an Apple Mac Studio.
+This is not bad for a golang codebase.

+Better performance could be achieved by C or C++ LLM transformations, better dos handling and direct UDP implementation.

 ## Strategy

 - Scheduling cleanups at startup covers migrations due to hardware upgrades.